 Second-year standing in the Renewable Resources Management (RRMT) program or Northern Science diploma or other science program with permission of the coordinator/chair of the program and permission of the course instructor.
+Students in the Trades were also welcomed to apply and join the field course.
 Student must work closely with the instructors throughout the course to ensure all preparations are made to travel and participate effectively.